 Due to its mild temperatures and moderate traffic patterns, there are several cities in North Carolina that are also well known for having lower auto insurance rates.
 These include Winston-Salem, Greensboro, Raleigh, Durham, Charlotte, and Fayetteville.

 When shopping for car insurance, remember that many factors influence the amount of premium that you will pay.
 While some of these criteria are in your control, such as your driving record and the type of vehicle that you own, many others are not.

-To find the best rate possible, it may be necessary to shop several different carriers in order to locate the policy and the premium that work with your particular situation, budget, and coverage needs.
+To find the best rate possible,shop several different carriers in order to locate the policy and the premium that work with your particular situation, budget, and coverage needs.
 Here's some tips on how to cancel or change your policy.